flutter-cavalry/macos_file_picker/README.md

 ///   fileAndFolder: pick files and folders.
 ///   saveFile: pick a file saving path.
 ///
 /// [allowsMultiple] when true, allows multiple selection.
+Default: false.
 /// [defaultName] default file name for save dialog.
 ///
 /// Return value:
-///   null: dialog closed / cancelled.
+///   [null]: dialog closed / cancelled.
+///   A list of [MacosFilePickerPath] representing a platform path.
-///   When [allowsMultiple] is false, the list returned only has one item.
+///   When [allowsMultiple] is false, the list should only has one item.
-Future<List<String>?> pick(MacosFilePickerMode mode,
+Future<List<MacosFilePickerPath>?> pick(MacosFilePickerMode mode,
     {String? defaultName, bool? allowsMultiple});
 ```